-Then he said, "Let not the Lord be angry, and I will speak but once more: Suppose ten should be found there?"
+32 Then he said, "Let not the Lord be angry, and I will speak but once more: Suppose ten should be found there?"

 And He said, "I will not destroy it for the sake of ten."
+33 So the Lord went His way as soon as He had finished speaking with Abraham; and Abraham returned to his place.

-So the LORD went His way as soon as He had finished speaking with Abraham; and Abraham returned to his place.
+We see that Abraham began conversing with the Lord to determine whether He would still destroy the city if righteous people were found within it.

-We see here that Abraham started conversing with the Lord to see if He was still going to destroy the city if righteous men were found in it.
 "And Abraham came near and said, 'Would You also destroy the righteous with the wicked?"
 (Genesis 18:23, emphasis added).

-After that, he started to make a kind of petition and ask Him what He would do if there were fifty righteous persons, and the Lord told him that He wouldn't destroy the place because of these men.
-Abraham kept on asking, and from fifty, he asked what would happen if there were forty, and then he kept on asking Him until he arrived at the number ten (Genesis 18:32).
+After that, he began to make a kind of petition and ask Him what He would do if there were fifty righteous people, and the Lord told him that He wouldn't destroy the place because of them.
+Abraham kept asking, and from fifty, he inquired what would happen if there were forty.
+He then continued to ask until he arrived at the number ten (Genesis 18:32).

-For a long time, when I read this story, I thought that when they talked, they arrived at the number of one righteous man only, or they meant that without mentioning it.
+For a long time, when I read this story, I thought that when they talked, they arrived at the number of only one righteous man, or they meant that without mentioning it.
 Then I noticed that they had stopped at the number ten, meaning that if there were at least ten righteous persons, God wouldn't destroy the city.
-I also wondered why God brought the end when there was at least one righteous man, Lot, but he was indeed the only one, and the last number they had stopped at while conversing was ten.
+I also wondered why God brought the end when there was one righteous man - Lot.
+He was indeed the only one, and the last number they had stopped at during their conversation was ten.